 Practice on streams with small fish.
 After you successfully hook a few, it will start to become second nature that you can’t be overly forceful on small water.

 This is a good rule of thumb regardless of the size of stream you’re fishing.
 However, it’s way more crucial on small streams than it is on large rivers where the fish are less likely to spot you.

 Fish in narrow creeks are always on high alert.
 Without the protection of deep runs and fast water, trout are left much more vulnerable.

 Because fish require moving water over their gills, they tend to face upstream when they aren’t on the move.
 This means that anyone approaching from upstream will quickly be spotted.
 It also means that any silt or debris you stir up will be sent straight past all the fish you’re about to target.

 In addition, since most of the time you’ll be casting upstream, it can be difficult to get into a good position if you’re constantly working down.

-Again, this is good practice regardless of the size of stream, so getting in the habit now will pay off down the road.
+Again, unless you’re swinging flies, this is good practice regardless of the size of stream, so getting in the habit now will pay off down the road.